Home Courses Law LLB (Hons) Law with Integrated Foundation Year

 Build your academic skills on an initial foundation year

-This four-year course includes an integrated, introductory foundation year that develops your academic skills and confidence, as well as provides you with an overview of core aspects of law that you will build upon in your further years of study.
+This four-year course includes an integrated, introductory foundation year that develops your academic skills and confidence, and provides you with an overview of core aspects of law that you will build upon in your further years of study.

 All our Law courses are suitable for those who have previously studied the subject, but previous study is not required.